JoaoHenriqueOliveira/tcr-pmhc/submission/README.md

 # Add-Your-Team-Name-Here

-Our team is from ... and we think proteins are cool 🙌
+A group of cool people from different majors spread around the world, but from Brazil!
+We think proteins are cool 🙌

+Work in progress - check back soon - I'll see and I let you know

 ### Project Description

 We are working on the `tcr-pmhc` challenge.
 To predict using our model, press "Open Application" on the left.

 ### Scoreboard

 You can track the performance of our predictor in the [challenge scoreboard](https://biolib.com/biohackathon/tcr-pmhc-scoreboard/).